Which Statement Provides An Accurate Description Of Pain

 Component What It Means Clinical Relevance

 Emotional Pain triggers affective responses such as fear, anxiety, or sadness.
-Worth adding: Highlights the need for psychological support alongside pharmacologic therapy.
-So
+In real terms,

 Understanding each element clarifies why pain cannot be reduced to a single cause or a simple numeric rating.